About Myanmar

 Biological diversity.

-Myanmar is one of the most biologically diverse countries in mainland Southeast Asia, with 7,000 plant species, 1,347 large tree species, 96 bamboo species and 841 identified species of orchid (Forest Department 2000).
-Forty mammals, 49 birds, 26 reptiles and 38 plants are listed as critically endangered, endangered or vulnerable on the IUCN red list of threatened species; of these, 26 mammals, 37 birds and one plant are found in forests (IUCN 2004).
-Nine plants are listed in CITES Appendix I and 182 in Appendix II (CITES 2005).
+Forty mammals, 49 birds, 26 reptiles and 38 plants are listed as critically endangered, endangered or vulnerable on the IUCN red list of threatened species; of these, 26 mammals, 37 birds and one plant

 The 1992 forest law and the 1995 national forest policy both emphasize a balanced approach to conservation and development and highlight environmental and biodiversity conservation.
 Consequently the old Wildlife Protection Act (1936) was replaced by the Protection of Wildlife, Wild Plants and Natural Areas Law in June 1994 in order to carry out biodiversity and environmental conservation more effectively.
-Further, Myanmar Agenda 21 has incorporated ex situ and in situ measures to protect biodiversity, including endangered species of flora and faunaa.
+Further, Myanmar Agenda 21 has incorporated ex situ and in situ measures to protect biodiversity, including endangered species of flora and fauna

 Protective measures in production forests.

-Protective measures in production forests are provided for in the guidelines for logging, road construction, pre- and post-logging operations, and the protection of river banks and road margins.
+Protective measures in production forests are provided for in the guidelines for logging, road construction, pre- and post-logging operations,

 Extent of protected areas.

-The total area of protection PFE is an estimated 3.30 million hectaresa.
+a.
 According to UNEP-WCMC (2004), 195,600 hectares of forest are in protected areas that conform to IUCN protected-area categories I–IV.
 The national forest policy has set a short-term goal of increasing the coverage of protected areas to 5% of the land area and a long-term goal of 10% (Global Witness 2005).

 Estimate of the area of forest sustainably managed for protection.